-The state monitors Christian activities and has imposed many restrictions (e.g., on foreign funding, invitations for foreign missionaries, difficulties with registration and anti-conversion laws).
-Local authorities and Hindu extremists closely monitor Christians' internet activity and even tourists visiting must sign a statement saying that they will not carry out preaching or conversion activities.
-Many Christian foreigners living in India with a work visa have been deported (perhaps over 100 in the WWL 2021 reporting period).
+The state monitors Christian activities and has imposed many restrictions (e.g., on foreign funding, invitations to foreign missionaries, difficulties with registration and anti-conversion laws).
+Local authorities and Hindu extremists closely monitor Christians' internet activity, and even tourists visiting must sign a statement saying that they will not carry out preaching or conversion activities.
+Many Christian foreigners living in India on a work visa have been deported.
 Many foreigners of Indian origin have been deported because they were part of churches or Christian groups in India.
 Any Christian speaking out against an attack risks further violence.